pressly/goose/README.md

 ```

 Goose supports environment variables substitution in SQL migrations.
 To use it, you need to specify
-the `-- +goose ENVSUB ON` annotation at the top of the file before queries.
-This will enable it for
+the `-- +goose ENVSUB ON` annotation (usually at the top of the file) before the queries you want
-all the statements following it, to the end of the file.
+substitution to be applied to.
+This will enable it for all the statements following it, to the end
+of the file.

-It is disabled by default to keep backwards compatibility with existing scripts.
+It is **disabled by default** to keep backwards compatibility with existing scripts.

 ## Embedded sql migrations